 Grady Health System Professional Schools

-Grady's School of Diagnostic Medical Sonography was founded in 1991 and has more than 125 graduates.
-Admission to its advanced-level program is highly competitive, with only 10 students accepted each year.
+Grady's School of Diagnostic Medical Sonography was founded in 1991 and has over 150 graduates.
+Admission to its advanced-level program is highly competitive, with only 11 students accepted each year.
 Applicants must have completed a 2-year healthcare program or have an associate's degree in another field as well as healthcare experience.
 Once accepted, students must pass background and drug checks; provide proof of liability insurance, required immunizations, and CPR certification; and meet health requirements.
 College-level coursework in anatomy, physiology, biology, medical terminology, and physics is also required prior to admission.